susanBuck/notes/07_Version_Control/11_Deploy_to_OpenShift.md

 >> All OpenShift applications are built around a Git source control workflow - you code locally, then push your changes to the server.

+Type `exit` to disconnect from the OpenShift Shell and return to the command line on your local computer.

 ## Deploying to OpenShift via Git